Kim and Moon to meet at military demarcation line before summit - Journal du Cameroun

 Moon seized on the South’s Winter Olympics as an opportunity to try to broker dialogue between them.

-But Im warned: “Reaching a deal on denuclearisation at a time when North Korea’s nuclear and ICBM programmes have advanced greatly will be fundamentally different in nature from denuclearisation agreements reached in the 1990s and early 2000s.
+But Im played down expectations, saying that the North’s technological advances meant deal would need to be “fundamentally different in nature from denuclearisation agreements reached in the 1990s and early 2000s”.

 “That’s what makes this summit all the more difficult,” he added.